Autodesk-Forge/forge-bim360.assets.api-postman.collection/README.md

+# DEPRECATED
+This repository has been deprecated and migrated to https://github.com/autodesk-platform-services/aps-assets.api-postman.collection

 # BIM360 Assets API Documentation Postman Collection Git Repo

 This repository contains 2 API collections as follow for different purpose which could help you understand the usage of BIM 360 Assets API: